 Church and Community Service (CCS) is a graduation requirement.
-Two service opportunities are to be completed in a church ministry, one in community service, and three in service/learning or spiritual formation opportunities.
+Two service opportunities are to be completed in a church ministry, two in community service, and two in spiritual formation opportunities.

 A two-year degree (A.A.) requires 3 credits.

 A four-year degree (B.S.) requires 6 credits.

 Note: the one-year Bible Certificate requires 2 credits.